Sullivan brothers: Legacy

-The Sullivan Brothers have a Department of Defense Dependents Schools elementary school in Yokosuka, Japan, named in their honor.

-The song "Sullivan" by the alternative rock band Caroline's Spine tells the story of the Sullivans.

 The Sullivans Association, an organization of veterans who served on both US Navy ships named after the brothers, conducted a reunion on September 25, 2011, in Waterloo, Iowa.
 The attendees gathered at Sullivans Park, visited Calvary Cemetery and laid flowers at the graves of the Sullivan brothers' parents and sister, and visited the neighborhood where the family had lived.

+Depiction in media

+The brothers' story was filmed as the 1944 movie The Sullivans (later renamed The Fighting Sullivans) and inspired, at least in part, the 1998 film Saving Private Ryan.
+The Sullivans were also briefly mentioned in Saving Private Ryan.
+The song "Sullivan" by the alternative rock band Caroline's Spine tells the story of the Sullivans.